 Yes, you can play games on Linux and no, you cannot play ‘all the games’ in Linux.

-The reason, in my opinion, is that Linux has less than 2% of desktop market share and these numbers are demotivating enough for most game developers to avoid working on the Linux version of their games.
+The reason, in my opinion, is that Linux has less than 2% of desktop market share and the numbers are demotivating enough for most game developers to avoid working on the Linux version of their games.

-- Native Linux Games
+- Native Linux Games (games officially available for Linux)

-- Windows games in Linux

 - Windows games in Linux (Windows games played in Linux with Wine or other software)